CoreOne2/cybersecurity-portfolio/EDR.md

 Why it's useful: When security teams find an attack, they use MITRE to say: "Okay, the hacker used Technique X to get in, so they will likely try Technique Y next.
 Let's block that path right now

 SIEM (Security Information & Event Management)

+Think of it as: The central security control room that gathers security camera feeds from every building in a city.

+While EDR only monitors individual computers (endpoints), an enterprise network has hundreds of other devices: firewalls, cloud servers, email gateways, and routers.

+How it Works
+A SIEM (popular tools include Splunk or Microsoft Sentinel) collects activity records (logs) from everything on the network and connects the dots in real time.

+Example:

+Your firewall logs show a login attempt from abroad.

+Your server logs show someone accessing sensitive HR files at 3:00 AM.

+Neither event looks terrible on its own, but the SIEM connects both events and alerts the security team: "Someone logged in from overseas and immediately pulled sensitive files!"